-- ✓ Estate Planning Documents: First you'll want to collect your original estate planning documents.
+- ▶ Estate Planning Documents: First you'll want to collect your original estate planning documents.
 Your will is the primary one.
 If you don't yet have a will, see the section on wills later in this chapter.
 These documents may also include trusts you have created, an advance medical directive or durable power of attorney for health care (see Chapter 3), a living will, a durable power of attorney and a personal property memorandum.
-You will want to keep documents related to your estate plan in a safe but accessible place. - ✓ Memorial Instructions: Consider drafting explicit instructions for your memorial.
+You will want to keep documents related to your estate plan in a safe but accessible place.
+It is also wise to create digital copies of any documents that carry physical, rather than digital, signatures.
+Once everything exists in digital form, send copies to any individuals who may need them in the future.
+These could include your spouse, your executor, your attorney, or your financial adviser, among others. - ▶ Memorial Instructions: Consider drafting explicit instructions for your memorial.
 These won't go in your will, but having them recorded in writing can be very helpful to whichever loved one will organize such arrangements.
-It may be helpful to compile a list of people who should be notified, especially if you have family or friends who live far away or with whom you do not speak regularly.
+It may be useful to compile a list of people who should be notified, especially if you have family or friends who live far away or with whom you do not speak regularly.

 Other questions to consider: Do you want a funeral or ceremony of any kind?
-If so, what religious tradition, if any, should preside, and where should it be held?
+If so, what religious tradition (if any) should preside, and where should it be held?
 Who should be invited?
-Would you prefer a donation to a cause or charity instead of flowers?
+Would you prefer a donation to a cause or charity in lieu of flowers?
 You should also specify your wishes for your remains, if any, such as burial, cremation or donation.
-These are unpleasant things to think about, but the more choices you can make in advance, the fewer will be left for those mourning you in the midst of a time when the number of decisions they face can seem overwhelming.
+Some people find these details unpleasant to think about, but the more choices you can make in advance, the fewer will be left for those mourning you in the midst of a time when the number of decisions they face can seem overwhelming.

-- ✓ Personal Records: You should also assemble or note the location of your birth certificate, marriage certificate, divorce or separation documents, pertinent death certificates, adoption papers, citizenship documents and military records.
-It is also wise to make copies of your driver's license or state-issued ID, Social Security card, health insurance and Medicare cards, and any organ donor cards or information. - ✓ Other Personal Items: If there are any important family items, such as heirlooms or photograph albums, that would not be readily evident, you can also leave a list of the location of such items. - ✓ Legal and Financial Documents: Legal and financial documents should also be readily available.
+- ▶ Personal Records: You should assemble or note the location of your birth certificate, marriage certificate, divorce or separation documents, pertinent death certificates, adoption papers, citizenship documents and military records.
+It is also wise to make copies of your driver's license or state-issued ID, Social Security card, health insurance and Medicare cards, and any organ donor cards or information. - ▶ Other Personal Items: If there are any important family items, such as heirlooms or photograph albums, that would not be readily evident, you can leave a list of the location of such items. - ▶ Legal And Financial Documents: Legal and financial documents should be readily available.
 Legal documents can include prenuptial or postnuptial agreements, employment agreements, LLC or corporate documents, leases and partnership agreements.
-Financial documents should include copies of your recent bank, credit card and investment account statements; your original life insurance policy; original stock and bond certificates; real estate documents, including deeds, mortgages and title insurance policies; retirement accounts such as 401(k)s and IRAs; titles to cars, boats or planes and corresponding insurance policies; liabilities, such as mortgages and student loans; tax returns; and copies of any recent inventories or assessments. - ✓ User IDs and Passwords: It is also wise to take a moment to create an updated list of usernames and passwords or PINs for important websites and apps, such as your primary email account.
-If you store passwords in your browser, most will allow you to export a saved list that can be opened in a spreadsheet program.
-If you have wishes as to who should be responsible for shutting down your various online presences, you should consider including these wishes in your estate plan.
+Financial documents should include copies of your recent bank, credit card and investment account statements; your original life insurance policy; original stock and bond certificates; real estate documents, including deeds, mortgages and title insurance policies; retirement accounts such as 401(k)s and IRAs; titles to cars, boats or planes and corresponding insurance policies; liabilities, such as mortgages and student loans; tax returns; and copies of any recent inventories or assessments. - ▶ User IDs And Passwords: It is wise to take a moment to create an updated list of usernames and passwords or PINs for important websites and apps, such as your primary email account.
+If you store passwords in your browser, most will allow you to export a saved list that can be opened as a spread-sheet.
+If you have wishes as to who should be responsible for shutting down your various online profiles, you should consider including these wishes in your estate plan.